swpease/hotdeckfc/README.md

     - Take that sample's tomorrow's observation (Sep 29 2023) as the forecast for October 4 2024.
   - Shift everything over by a day to forecast Oct 5 2024 ... repeating through to your desired horizon.
   - Loop through this several times to produce multiple forecast paths.

+#### Imputation
+Imputation follows the same outline as above, except it both forecasts and backcasts, then melds the two casts together at their closest point, taking the mean at that point, using the forecasts prior to the point, and the backcasts after the point.

 ### Why I made it
 I made this for the [NEON Ecological Forecasting Challenge](https://projects.ecoforecast.org/neon4cast-ci/).